Xunnamius/projector-lens-lib-cjs/README.md

 <details><summary><strong>[additional details]</strong></summary>

-> Note: **typical users don't need to read through this!** This information is
+> Note: **you probably don't need to read through this!** This information is
-> primarily useful for those attempting to bundle this package or for those who
+> primarily useful for those attempting to bundle this package or for people who
 > have an opinion on ESM versus CJS.

-This is a [dual UMD (CJS2)/ES module][dual-module] package.
-That means this package exposes both UMD+CJS2 and ESM entry points and can be used in most JavaScript environments (browsers, any current or LTS Node version, etc).
+This is a [dual CJS2/ES module][dual-module] package.
+That means this package exposes both CJS2 and ESM entry points.

-Loading this package via `require(...)` will cause Node and modern browsers to use the [CJS2 bundle][cjs2] entry point, disable [tree shaking][tree-shaking] in Webpack 4, and lead to larger bundles in Webpack 5.
-Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node and modern browsers to use the ESM entry point in [versions that support it][node-esm-support], in Webpack, and in the browser.
+Loading this package via `require(...)` will cause Node and Webpack to use the [CJS2 bundle][cjs2] entry point, disable [tree shaking][tree-shaking] in Webpack 4, and lead to larger bundles in Webpack 5.
+Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node to use the ESM entry point in [versions that support it][node-esm-support], as will Webpack.
 Using the `import` syntax is the modern, preferred choice.

-For backwards compatibility with Webpack 4 and Node versions < 14, [`package.json`][package-json] retains the [`module`][module-key] key, which points to the ESM entry point, and the [`main`][exports-main-key] key, which points to both the ESM and CJS2 entry points implicitly (no file extension).
+For backwards compatibility with Webpack 4 and Node versions < 14, [`package.json`][package-json] retains the [`module`][module-key] key, which points to the ESM entry point, and the [`main`][exports-main-key] key, which points to the CJS2 entry point explicitly (using the .js file extension).
 For Webpack 5 and Node versions >= 14, [`package.json`][package-json] includes the [`exports`][exports-main-key] key, which points to both entry points explicitly.